hinto-janai/monero-vanity/README.md

 Options:
-  -t, --threads <THREADS>  How many threads to use [default: HALF_THREADS] -p, --pattern <PATTERN>  Address regex pattern to look for -f, --first              Start from 1st character instead of: ^4.PATTERN.*$ -r, --refresh <REFRESH>  How many milliseconds in-between output refreshes [default: 500] -v, --version            Print version
+  -t, --threads <THREADS>  How many threads to use [default: HALF_THREADS] -p, --pattern <PATTERN>  Address regex pattern to look for -f, --first              Start from 1st character instead of: ^..PATTERN.*$ -r, --refresh <REFRESH>  How many milliseconds in-between output refreshes [default: 500] -v, --version            Print version
   -h, --help               Print help (see more with '--help')